wp-plugins/collapsing-categories/readme.txt

 == HISTORY ==

+* 0.8.1 (2009/01/06)
+    * Finally fixed disappearing widget problem when trying to add to sidebar
+    * Added debugging option to show the query used and the output
+    * Moved style option to options page

 * 0.8 (2008/12/08)
     * fixed javascript bug where thisli.parentNode was null
     * made javascript more flexible so that all collapsing X plugins can share